An Unfair Punishment I Once Did

 On the afternoon of the Saturday that followed, I availed myself for the "working party" punishment while carrying a bucket, a broom and a mopping rag as I had been instructed.
-But I made the mistake of turning up in a T-shirt because as I have said, the punishment is done shirtless.
+But I made the mistake of turning up in a T-shirt because, as I have said, the punishment is done shirtless.
 When the captain in charge of the punishment that afternoon saw me wearing a T-shirt, he commanded me to remove it and immediately confiscated it.

 After all "working party" culprits of that afternoon turned up, I was sent on my way to the other side of Starehe where laboratories are found and where I was to do my punishment.
 I felt embarrassed to be seen walking shirtless on my way to the other side of the school.
 It really was embarrassing.

 As I headed towards the laboratories, I met Kenneth Karani - an old boy of Starehe who had left the school a few years before and who knew me very well.
 Karani was surprised and disgusted with me to see me do "working party".
 And he expressed his disgust by speaking to me briefly in a stern voice and walking away from me.
 How I wish he knew I had been punished unfairly!

 During the "working party", I swept, scrubbed and mopped a whole laboratory alone for close to three hours.
-The prefect supervising me must have been a kind fellow because I don't remember incurring his disapproval over what I was doing.
+The prefect supervising me must have been a kind fellow as I can't remember incurring his disapproval over what I was doing.
 After I did the punishment to his satisfaction, he released me.
 And then I began another embarrassing journey back to the other side of Starehe.
 Remember, I was walking shirtless while carrying a bucket, a broom and a mopping rag - the equipment I had used to do the punishment.